dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 ### **PRA Signal**

-Now some players have heavy offensive responsibilities while others play smaller roles. **PRA Signal** was designed **to adjust a player's output (PRA)** based on their role size, whether it's high usage, low usage, or somewhere in between.
+Some players have heavy offensive responsibilities while others play smaller roles. **PRA Signal** was designed **to adjust a player's output (PRA)** based on their role size, whether it's high usage, low usage, or somewhere in between.

 > These adjustments are based on the "all-star usage baseline" of **29.3%** (the average USG% of every all-star across the previous 5 seasons).
 PRA Signal adjusts each game's output *as if* it were produced at this common usage baseline.
 >
 > Note: For any game where a player has a USG% of 29.3% or higher, there is NO adjustment.
-PRA Signal simply equals the raw PRA value in this case.
+In this case, PRA Signal simply equals the raw PRA value.

 $$
 \text{PRA Signal} = \text{PRA} \cdot \left( \frac{29.3\\\%}{\text{USG}} \right)^{\beta}